 If you were in a single-car, at-fault accident, meaning you were the only one involved and the accident was your fault, and only your property was damaged, it’s more likely that you’re in position to consider paying for repairs out of pocket and not filing a claim.

 But both collision and comprehensive insurance require you to meet a deductible (usually $500 or $1,000) before your coverage kicks in.
-Since you need to pay out of pocket for that amount anyways, if the cost of the damage to your car is close to, or less than, your deductible, you may not need to file a claim.
+Since you need to pay out of pocket for that amount anyways, if the cost of the damage to your car is close to, or less than, your deductible, it wouldn’t be worth it to file a claim.
 And filing a claim for comp or collision coverage could lead to a rate increase.

 Not filing a claim also means you can do the repairs on your own time, which can be helpful when money is tight.
 If your repairs are just cosmetic, and you don’t have the budget for them now, paying out of pocket instead of filing a claim means you can delay taking your car to the shop until you can afford it.
 But if you file a claim, you’d have to pay your deductible right away.

 A common example of damage it might make sense to pay out of pocket for is windshield repair.
 Typically, fixing a windshield will cost you less than $500.
-So unless you have specific glass coverage that doesn’t require you to pay a deductible for windshield repairs, you’re probably better off just paying out of pocket.
+So unless you have specific glass coverage that doesn’t require you to pay a deductible for windshield repairs, which is mandated in some states, you’re probably better off just paying out of pocket.